oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 ### Deploy a Root Orchestrator

-On a Linux machine with public IP address or DNS name, first install Docker and Docker-compose.
+On a Linux machine with a public IP address or DNS name, first, install Docker and Docker-compose.
 Then, run the following commands to set up the Root Orchestrator components.

 ```bash
 cd root_orchestrator/